-This article covers an audit of our current pay-per-click ad campaigns.
+This article covers a PPC audit of our current pay-per-click ad campaigns.
 For the sake of transparency, we’re using real performance data drawn straight from our own AdWords and Facebook Ads Manager accounts.

 Have any added insights about our PPC campaign audit?
 Let us know!

-Auditing your PPC ad accounts is probably the quickest and easiest way to improve your marketing performance.
+PPC audits are probably the quickest (and easiest) way to improve your paid ads performance.

 Because you’re almost guaranteed to find something.